Four Equivalent Versions of Non-Abelian Gerbes: Introduction

 \item \emph{Principal bundles}: a surjective submersion $\pi: P \to M$ with a smooth action of $G$ on $P$ that preserves $\pi$, such that the map

 is a diffeomorphism.

 \end{enumerate} It is well-known that these four versions of \quot{smooth $G$-bundles} are all equivalent.
-Indeed, (1) forms the smooth $G$-valued \v Cech cohomology in degree one, whereas (2) is known to be equivalent to continuous $G$-valued \v Cech cohomology, which in turn coincides with the smooth one.
+Indeed, (1) forms the smooth $G$-valued \v Cech cohomology in degree one, whereas (2) is known to be equivalent to continuous $G$-valued \v Cech cohomology, which in turn coincides with the smooth $G$-valued \v Cech cohomology.
 Further, (3) and (4) form equivalent categories; and isomorphism classes of the objects (3) are in bijection with equivalence classes of the cocycles (1).

-In this article we provide an analogous picture for \quot{smooth $\Gamma$-gerbes}, where $\Gamma$ is a strict Lie 2-group.
+In this article we provide an analogous picture for \emph{smooth $\Gamma$-gerbes}, where $\Gamma$ is a strict Lie 2-group.
 In particular, $\Gamma$ can be the automorphism 2-group of an ordinary Lie group $G$, in which case the term \quot{non-abelian $G$-gerbe} is commonly used.
 We compare the following four versions: \begin{description} \item[\normalfont Version I:] \emph{Smooth, non-abelian \v Cech $\Gamma$-cocycles} (Definition \ref{def:cocycles}).
-These form the classical, smooth groupoid-valued cohomology $\h^1(M,\Gamma)$ in the sense of Giraud \cite{giraud} and Breen \cite{breen2}, \cite[Ch.
-4]{breen3}.
+These form the classical, smooth groupoid-valued cohomology $\h^1(M,\Gamma)$ in the sense of Giraud \cite{giraud} and Breen \cite[Ch.
+4]{breen3}, \cite{breen2}.

 \item[\normalfont Version II:] \emph{Classifying maps} (Definition \ref{def:classmap}).
 These are continuous maps $f: M \to \mathfrak B |\Gamma|$ to the classifying space of the geometric realization of $\Gamma$; such maps have been introduced and studied by Baez and Stevenson \cite{baez8}.